-These themes have nothing to indicate if they have be compromised or anything, they look very clean and even if you scan them with an Anti Virus software, for my case Kaspersky they checkout to be clean.
+These themes have nothing to indicate if they have been compromised or anything, they look very clean, and even if you scan them with Anti Virus software, for my case Kaspersky they checkout to be clean.

 I have been a victim, not once not twice but thrice, of my sites begin compromised by using these free downloaded themes from the internet.

 Normally the themes have been edited to add a backdoor to the website, using a few lines of codes.
 Almost impossible to notice even if you open the files and go through the thousands of lines of codes.
 If you are up to the task.

 After you install these themes the attacker using the backdoor can now download more files to your hosting server, edit some config files and do much more.
 The backdoor was just to give them access to your server.

 How Did I Notice That I Have Been Hacked?

 Honestly, it would have been impossible for me to notice that I have a backdoor in my website if it was not for the WordFence Plugin.
 If you are running a WordPress website, the first thing you should do before even finishing reading this story should go install this plugin.
 WordFence pinpointed for me the exact line of code that gives backdoor access to an attacker and the files that have been either modified or not part of the core WordPress files.

 I have written in more detail on how to secure a WordPress site, you can download the e-book for free by subscribing to my website.
 One major way to secure your website is to get Themes and Plugins from trusted sources.
 But talk of preaching water and drinking wine.
 Even after writing about it, this habit is hard to break.
 But now I have learned my lessons.